arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 The last line is the key phrase:
 "no changes added to commit".
 We have changed this file,
-but we haven't told Git we will want to save those changes (which we do with `git add`) nor have we saved them (which we do with `git commit`).
+but we haven't told Git we will want to track those changes (which we do with `git add`) nor have we recorded them (which we do with `git commit`).
 So let's do that now.
-It is good practice to always review our changes before saving them.
+It is good practice to always review our changes before recording them.
 We do this using `git diff`.
 This shows us the differences between the current state of the file and the most recently saved version: